aaronjwilson/dataplayground/README.md

 3. Data Science at the command line
   * without the vagrant
 4. Project Jupyter
-  * I appreciate this project and what it is trying to do with agnosticism.
+  * language agnosticism is brilliant.  would love to see implemented in a Rodeo gui.

 #Python Implementations - what i am starting to work with
 1. Anaconda